borgod/CS777-termproject/README.md

 We then do feature engineering, that is, creating some new features from the original ones.

-In the logistic regression classifier, an enconder is used to take the categorical variables because it only can take numerical values.

-# 3rd section
+# 3rd section, A,B, and C
-Here we calculate our respective classifier (lr, gbt, or rf), and then the performance metrics are printed out for each of them.
+Here we calculate our respective classifiers (lr, rf, gbt), and then the performance metrics are printed out for each of them.